chourmovs/ha-sunforecast-plus/README.md

-# HA Open-Meteo Solar Forecast Integration
+# HA SunForecast Plus Integration

-This custom component integrates the [open-meteo-solar-forecast](https://github.com/rany2/open-meteo-solar-forecast) with Home Assistant.
+This custom component integrates the [sunforecast](https://github.com/chourmovs/ha-sunforecast-plus) with Home Assistant.
 It allows you to see what your solar panels may produce in the future.

 ## Installation